esallychang/BIOF521_Spring2022/_episodes/01-Galaxy101_VariantCalling_Tutorial.md

 As you can see, we now know we can find sequencing data related to this study under `BioProject PRJNA622387`.
 As defined by the NCBI, a BioProject is "a collection of biological data related to a single initiative, originating from a single organization or from a consortium", so they generally contain multiple sequencing data sets.
 The NCBI has much a much more [in-depth description of BioProjects][bioproject] on its webpage.

 > ## "Hands-On: Get Metadata from NCBI SRA"
+> Go to NCBI’s SRA page by pointing your browser to `https://www.ncbi.nlm.nih.gov/sra`
 >
-> This is the body of the challenge.
 >
 > ~~~
 > it may include some code